Last Updated on

 Although your newborn baby may be primarily on fluid diet, given that he is exclusively on breastfeed or formula milk.
 He may still not get sufficient fluid to stay hydrated.
 In such cases, the water content from the bowels is absorbed into the body, in turn, hardening the poop.
 Offering a few sips of water or juice after feeding sessions can ensure that your baby stays well hydrated.
 Although in babies younger than six months, only breast milk or formula is advisable, for a constipated child, this remedy might provide some respite.

 The ingredients of dairy consumed by the mother can pass on to the child who might have milk protein intolerance.
 This could cause the baby to be constipated.

 Sometimes when natural hormones aren’t released in a balanced manner, children, as well as adults, can face a wide range of symptoms.
 In children, this can lead to symptoms such as dry skin, slow growth, fatigue and sometimes, constipation.

 Signs and Symptoms

 As a parent to an infant or toddler, you are most observant to the smallest of cues, and one of the most vital of these is the bowel movement.

 Breastfed babies are rarely known to be constipated.
 However, when it comes to bowel movements in babies, there is a wide spectrum of what is considered normal.
 It is known that breastfed babies tend to absorb most of the milk as nutrition and tend to poop much lesser sometimes, even once in ten days.
 This, however, isn’t true for formula-fed infants.
-They can have bowel movements between 3 to 4 times a day as well.
+They can have bowel movements between 3 to 4 times a day.

-How to Prevent Constipation in Babies?
+How to Prevent Constipation in Babies